Let’s cut right to the chase…

 Can You Really Make Money with an Affiliate Marketing Program?

 Slightly (ahem) on the other end of the spectrum, one of my affiliate programs has earned $3,450 over a span of 3 years.

 That’s not “quit my job” money.
 It’s not even “hire Nicolas Cage to attend my birthday party” money.

-However, as passive income resulting from a single blog post I wrote years ago, it’s not too shabby.
+However, as passive income resulting from a single landing page I created years ago, with minimal time spent on outreach and SEO, it’s not too shabby.